GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 GRASP principles are described in more detail in the book "Applying UML and Patterns: An Introduction to Object-Oriented Analysis and Design and Iterative Development" by Craig Larman.

-#### GoF Design Patterns
+### Design Patterns

 First published in the book "Design Patterns: Elements of Reusable Object-Oriented Software" (1994) by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides who are also known as the Gang of Four (GoF), these patterns comprise a clever set of abstractions that eliminate many undesirable side effects of naive software design.
 Since many excellent books are written on this topic, I will not discuss them.
 For example, [here](http://www.vincehuston.org/dp/), you may find a good brief description of each pattern, of the problem it solves, and the corresponding code examples.

 #### Anti-Patterns